Welcome to Class One!

 Mrs Bloxham is our teacher

-Mrs Garside also teaches PE to class 1 on a Thursday afternoon.
-Mr Purcell teaches music on a Wednesday afternoon.
+Mrs Garside also teaches PE to class 1 on a Wednesday afternoon.

-As well as PE session on a Thursday, our Tuesday PE is taught by a specialist coach, Lauren, from 5-Sport.
+As well as PE on a Wednesday, our Tuesday PE is taught by a specialist coach, Darcey, from Grass Roots.

 What do we do?